 Other benchmarkers at least true up the Btus to provide some sort of apples to grapefruit comparison.
 They use source Btus, which are those thermal Btus back at the power plant used to generate the electricity.
 These are then added to fossil fuel Btus from the site (building).
 This is better but still not very useful.

 ENERGY STAR® for commercial buildings uses this method to determine the energy score of a building.
 This source energy comparison serves its purpose quite well for ENERGY STAR, but what it fails to tell the owner is, where is the opportunity – what fuel, and what might the opportunity be worth?

-The chart below, for example, shows energy intensity for three hypothetical elementary schools, each with full air conditioning, and each with realistic energy consumption.
+The table, for example, shows energy intensity for three hypothetical elementary schools, each with full air conditioning, and each with realistic energy consumption.
 You can see how terrible site Btus are for comparing energy performance, but yet amazingly, that is what some in our industry use.
 It can easily provide upside down results as shown – the worst building has the lowest site Btu consumption because all the Btus used at the site are expensive electrical Btus.

 Useful benchmarking takes a human brain with experience because buildings are rarely as clean cut as these in the example.
 Buildings are used in different ways, particularly in the summer.
 They have additions, sometimes many, with different types of systems.
 They may share meters and almost always have multiple meters.
 Just knowing if you have all the meters, and only the right meters, takes experience and expertise to flag something that simply does not look right.